Are you tired of burning fossil fuels in your vehicle?

 EV Plug-in Stations are Less Expensive

 Electricity costs to power a plug-in vehicle are significantly less than gas or diesel-powered, especially with rising fuel prices.

 The Bolt EV gets a 120 MPGe rating, with an annual operating cost of $700.
 Once you add its starting price of only $38,198, it becomes one of the most affordable electric cars on this list, mainly once you consider any government rebates.
 With its ambitious pricing, decent cabin, and industry-leading five-year base warranty, the Bolt EV is an excellent choice.

 Electric Vehicles in Canada are now even cheaper.

-A new report found that, despite its higher sticker price, owning an EV is cheaper over time.
+A new report found that owning an EV is cheaper over time despite its higher sticker price.
 The report, released Thursday by Simon Fraser University Clean Energy Canada Program, calculated total ownership costs over eight years for EVs and gasoline cars, driving them for 20,000 kilometres each year.